 In 2014 the ratio of male to female experts on news and current affairs programmes was a shocking 4:1.
 In response there was a significant push from major broadcasters and individual journalists to increase this ratio, however despite this push broadcasters all said they struggled to find willing women experts.
 This was backed up by a survey by the Academy of 200 leading female biomedical and health researchers revealing only 6% would be confident to engage with the media.

 As the UK’s National Academy for biomedical and health research, with access to the most senior women experts, the Academy’s Communications Team felt they had a role to play.
 Using survey data and other extensive research the Team developed a bespoke and immersive media training scheme to meet the needs of these senior women researchers.

 The training programme is unlike any other in the sector; it uses a training team established specifically to help support and empower women and provides an ‘as live’ experience in a real broadcast studio for a small group of women.
 Following the training, the Academy’s Communications Team provides a package of support including help signing up to the Science Media Centre database as on-call as well as coaching and mentorship to undertake high profile media interviews.

 In January the Academy organised a debut showcase of women scientists at the BBC’s New Broadcasting House, taking 11 media trained women to meet and present their key research topics to 22 top journalists.
 Since the event over half of the women have done media work they would previously not have done, including a Newsnight interview and filming for CBBC’s BAFTA award winning medical series ‘Operation Ouch!’.

-Widespread efforts have improved the ratio of women to men experts in the media to 2.2:1, however there are concerns that the progress is now plateauing – meaning schemes to increase accessibility to women experts are increasingly important.
+Widespread efforts have improved the ratio of male to female experts in the media to 2.2:1, however there are concerns that the progress is now plateauing – meaning schemes to increase accessibility to women experts are increasingly important.